WHAT DOES IT MEAN TO BE A CIS MEMBER SCHOOL?

 CIS membership enables a school to participate in CIS programmes and services.
 For example, after a school becomes a member it can apply to begin the CIS International Accreditation process and participate in events and programmes that link schools with member universities.

-- Visit the online membership directory to learn about our member.
+- Visit the online membership directory to learn about our members.